Fire Island (film): Plot

 Noah meets up with Dex again.
 They head to the dark room to have sex, but Noah is distracted by Will and accidentally hits Dex in the nose.
-This causes a public confrontation between Cooper, Will, Dex, and Noah, during which Noah sees Charlie making out with another man who turns out to be Charlie's ex, Reese.
+This causes a public confrontation between Cooper, Will, Dex, and Noah, during which Noah sees Charlie making out with another man who turns out to be Charlie's ex, Rhys.
 Noah gathers his intoxicated friends and a distraught Howie.
 Noah walks back to the Pines with Will and they fight.
 Noah accuses Will of being uptight and judgmental, and Will tells Noah that Noah is pretentious even if he pretends not to be.
 At an afterparty in the Pines, Howie and Noah fight.
 Howie wants to give up on searching for romance and tells Noah that their experiences are not the same just because they are both gay and Asian, citing issues of body dysmorphia.

 Noah is woken up the next day by his friends delivering a letter from Will, in which he apologizes for the remarks he made after he first met Noah and explains that Dex hurt someone close to him in the past.
-Charlie arrives to tell Howie that he has gotten back together with Reese, who has Lyme disease, and will be leaving the island sooner than expected.
+Charlie arrives to tell Howie that he has gotten back together with Rhys, who has Lyme disease, and will be leaving the island sooner than expected.

 Noah runs into Will at a drag bar.
 Will shows Noah Dex's Instagram profile, on which he posts thirst traps with activism tags ("Black Lives Matter" and "Stop Asian Hate") to get attention.
 Noah and Will grow closer.
 Later, the group learn that Dex has posted a video of him and Luke having sex online without Luke's consent.
 Will helps Noah confront Dex by threatening legal action.
 Dex agrees to take down the video.

 The next day, Howie tells Noah he is leaving because he cannot get over Charlie's rejection.
 Noah confronts Charlie, who acknowledges that he has feelings for Howie.
 Noah and his friends hijack a water taxi to catch up to Howie.
 Charlie express his feelings to Howie, and they kiss.
 The group goes to watch the sunset.
 Noah and Will dance together and finally kiss, agreeing to give their relationship a try.